Manishearth/manishearth.github.io/source/drafts/zero1.md

 })
 ```

 Overall `Yoke` is a pretty powerful abstraction, useful for a host of situations involving zero-copy deserialization as well as other cases involving heavy borrowing.
+In ICU4X the abstractions we use to load data always use `Yoke`s, allowing various data loading strategies — including caching — to be mixed

 ### How it works